Soil Management

 May 1, 2024Content Author

 Iowa State University Extension and Outreach Field Agronomists have completed their spring survey of subsoil moisture in northwest Iowa.
 Subsoil moisture is sampled in mid-April in the spring and early November in the fall across northwest Iowa each year.
 The dates that the samples were collected are listed later in this article.
-Consistent sampling dates provide a baseline comparision of historical subsoil moisture records across NW Iowa.
-Rainfall that occurs after sa
+Consistent sampling dates provide a baseline comparison of historical subsoil moisture records across NW Iowa.
+Rainfall that occurs after sam

 -